worldline/vuejs-training/docs/reactivity/README.md

   set(obj, key, value) {
     console.log(`write access to property ${key} with value ${value}`);
     return Reflect.set(obj, key, value);
-  }
+  },
 });
 ```

 Proxies are a recent feature of JavaScript that appeared with the ES2015 specification.
 They allow you to get away from all the limitations of getters / setters, giving complete control over all operations used to manipulate an object.
-Since they are not supported by older browsers like Internet Explorer, they will only be fully introduced in Vue 3.0, which is scheduled for release in 2020.
-This should resolve most of the current limitations of reactivity in Vue 2.
+Since they are not supported by older browsers like Internet Explorer, they are only fully introduced in Vue 3.0.
+This resolves most of the current limitations of reactivity in Vue 2, at the cost of dropping support for Internet Explorer.

 ## Details of Vue reactivity system